thehunmonkgroup/comments-server/README.md

 1. Copy `templates/comments.html` to the `_includes` directory in the Jekyll install
 2. Add `{% include comments.html %}` to any Jekyll templates where you want comments injected
-3. Copy the settings `_config.example.yml` to `_config.yml` for the Jekyll site, and adjust as needed.
+3. Copy the settings in `_config.example.yml` to `_config.yml` for the Jekyll site, and adjust as needed.
    For reCaptcha configuration instructions, see [https://www.google.com/recaptcha](https://www.google.com/recaptcha)

 ## Wish list